Using Kontena Volumes

 driver- Specify a Kontena Volume driver (Required).
 The driver must be specified without a version tag.
 For example:

 rexray/s3fs.
-This is because using hard version info on volume specification will make running multiple volume plugin versions within the grid impossible and also makes upgrading volume plugins really hard.
 Kontena will match the reported plugin version automatically and thus is able to create and manage the volumes.
+Drivers available by default:

 scope- Specify how the Kontena Volume will be instantiated when used by Kontena Services (Required).
 Valid scopes are: